 Major expenses for capital assets including major repairs that increase useful lives are capitalized.
-The threshold for determining when to capitalize and when to expense varies based on the project and the useful life of the expenditure and the nature of the expenditure.
-Generally, capital assets have an initial cost of \$1000 and/or an estimated useful life in excess of ten (10) years.
-Maintenance and repairs are recorded as expenses when incurred.
+Determining when to capitalize and when to expense varies based on the project and the useful life of the expenditure.
+Generally, capital assets that have an initial cost or value of \$1000 and/or an estimated useful life in of ten (10) years or more.
+Maintenance and repairs which do not extend the useful life of the asset are recorded as expenses when incurred.
 Land is recorded at purchase price and is not depreciated.